ABOUT CCHS

 The Cooper County Historical Society and the New Lebanon Preservation Society sponsored yearly festivals and programs for the general public from 1990 to 2019.

 Thank you for visiting our website.
-If you have any comments, suggestions, clarifications, improvements or other "Cooper County Treasures" for us to research and add to the content, please email us at cchs2016@iland.net
+If you have any comments, suggestions, clarifications, improvements or other "Cooper County Treasures" for us to research and add to our content, please email us at: cchs2016@iland.net